1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 renderPosition(positionByNomintions)
 ```

-By creating more objects with `setX` and `sortBy` functions, we can quickly investigate other arrgements of the data like the distrubtion of wins or the longest career:
+By creating more objects with `setX` and `sortBy` functions, we can quickly investigate other arrangements of the data like the distribution of wins or the longest career:

 ```javascript
 var positionByWins = {